codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 17. Go to UTF8
 This is a script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server.

+18. Temperatures #0
+This is a script that displays the average temperature (Fahrenheit) by city ordered by temperature (descending).